DZD-eV-Diabetes-Research/redcap-docker/README.md

 # Roadmap

 * Testing if REDCap upgrades work with this setup
-* User provisioning via env vars
+* User provisioning via env vars and/or yaml files

+# Ideas

+* Project provisioning

 # Minimal example docker compose